 Continuing my tradition, I took photos of folks at the recent ABA Section of Dispute Resolution conference.
 You can click here to see the photo collections I previously posted, along with an explanation of what they represent.
 Below are pictures from the conference, which are limited to shots (1) of people with whom I happened … Continue reading Photo Album: 2018 ABA SDR Conference

 This post summarizes a status report on the Stone Soup Dispute Resolution Knowledge Project, describes possible next steps, and invites your input and participation.
 I encourage you to consider how you might incorporate Stone Soup in your plans for next year.
 In particular, this post describes choices you might make in using … Continue reading The Stone Soup Project Needs YOU!

 I love the ABA Section of Dispute Resolution annual conferences.
-They always put on a wide array of wonderful sessions and it’s a great time to connect with friends, new and old.
-As I did last year, I am listing some sessions that particularly intrigue me.
-The following reflects my idiosyncratic tastes and it would … Continue reading ABA Conference Sessions You Might Consider
+They always put on a wide array of wonderful sessions and it’s a great time to connect with friends, old and new.
+As in the past, I am listing some sessions that particularly intrigue me.
+This reflects my idiosyncratic tastes and it would be a … Continue reading ABA Conference Sessions You Might Enjoy

 From GFOI Sharon Press: Dear Colleagues, Like many of you, we are thrilled to see a session added to the program about “living room conversations,” where Section of Dispute Resolution Chair Ben Davis will speak about Dr. Martin Luther King Jr. on the occasion of the 50th anniversary of his assassination.
 We agree with Ben about … Continue reading Contribute to the Asynchronous Resource Share at the ABA Conference